thusoy/grunt-pylint/README.md

 Only report on error messages.

 #### externalPylint
 Type `Boolean`
 Default: `false`

-use pylint modules from python interpreter in path.
+Use pylint modules from python interpreter in path.

 #### force
 Type: `Boolean`